 These main colours can come in different shades, such as grey, light or dark, or brick red when the wall is exposed and not painted, which is also a popular option.

 Industrial chic generally allows for a bit more freedom in the use of colours, in order to obtain a more refined appearance, as long as they are a few.
-For this interior, we picked only 5, with grey as the dominant one from the exposed concrete walls, floors, and ceiling.
-We then use beige and green, and yellow, with some blue here and there for furniture pieces and accents.
+For this interior, initially, there was mainly grey, black accents and some wood here and there.
+We lightened the mood using more timber, adding greenery, and picking two colours for the accents throughout the whole interior.
+Yellow, with some blue for furniture pieces and seating.

 The composition maintains its industrial look but also conveys a more homely and relaxing atmosphere.